 Lack of Stretch Limits Movement

 But any limitation to your stretch will eventually lead to some limitation in your ability to move fluidly.
-Everyone experiences these limitation.
+Everyone experiences these limitations.
 You can, however, find ways to reduce such limitations.
 One common method is to simply strive to increase your range of movement a little at a time.
 If you are kicking but find a particular kick can only be delivered to the waist level, keep kicking at waist level.
 Periodically try to kick one inch higher.
 Don’t force it, let it happen when it feels like you will be able to do it successfully (often after you’ve done several lower kicks).
 Once you can kick repeatedly at this newer level then increase your range by another inch.
 Over many months you will have substantially increased your elevation for this kick.

-Use stretches not only to lengthen and strengthen our muscles, but also to help you reduce the risk of injury that may result from sudden and expansive movements.
+Use stretches not only to lengthen and strengthen our muscles but also to help you reduce the risk of injury that may result from sudden and expansive movements.
 These are the types of movements you might experience if you are suddenly in a violent conflict.
 If you have limited movement then this is the time when you will potentially exceed your limits and cause injury to muscles or connective tissues.
 Pulled muscles, hyperextended joints, and torn or stretched ligaments or tendons may result.
 By stretching you can help reduce the risk of these injuries occurring in the middle of a physical confrontation.

 It used to be a common recommendation that you should stretch out before a strenuous workout.
 Nearly every health organization, martial arts studio, and physical training regimen promoted the notion that stretching before a workout was the best way to prevent an injury.
 That has all changed now.